 Copy-editors and proofreaders generally begin by editing text at a fairly basic level before progressing to more complex editing and restructuring, which is more highly paid.

 With experience, freelance copy-editors and proofreaders can begin to focus on a preferred area of work and on a particular subject area, such as science, medicine or food writing.

-It is also possible to move into a project management role if you are working freelance or a managing/desk editor role if you are based in-house.
+It's also possible to move into a project management role if you're working freelance or a managing/desk editor role if you're based in-house.
 These roles involve managing a publication over a longer period of time and subcontracting or allocating work to copy-editors and indexers.
 Within the largest publishing houses this can be a natural progression, though it is not always the chosen route.
 Other experienced copy-editors have progressed into offering a complete package of editing, typesetting and on-screen layout.

 In-house copy-editors tend to move between jobs frequently during the early years of their career to develop the widest range of experience and contacts as possible.
 This is especially important for those considering freelance work in the future.